 How to Get Started

-To begin planning a wastewater system, the first step is to contact the NDEQ Financial Assistance SRF Section at (402) 471-4200.
+To begin planning a wastewater system, the first step is to contact the NDEE State Revolving Fund (SRF) Section at (402) 471-4200.
 Staff can help guide you through the planning process, and identify alternative financing sources.
-All publicly-owned borrowers are encouraged to submit to NDEQ a joint water/wastewater pre-application for state and/or federal assistance.
+All publicly-owned borrowers are encouraged to submit to NDEE a joint Water/Wastewater pre-application for state and/or federal assistance.

 The basic steps include:

-- Complete and submit the annual Clean Water SRF Needs Survey to the state.
-(This survey is mailed to communities every fall, and is due by December 31st.
+· Complete and submit the biennial (every other year) Combined Clean Water and Drinking Water SRF Needs Survey to the state.
+(This survey is mailed to communities every fall, and is due by January 15th.
 The state uses this information to develop an Intended Use Plan, which is a detailed prioritization of projects.)

 - Hire a professional engineer registered in Nebraska.
 Click here to refer to a List of Consultants